Collections

 },

-}The url function receives the current entry data and returns a URL string or null if preview is not available.
+}The url function receives the current entry data (which may include unsaved changes) and returns either a URL string or null to hide the button for that entry.

 admin: {